-Whether you’re seeking thrilling suspense, alluring mystery, or fast-paced sci-fi action, the stories by Dean Koontz will grip you with every word.
+Whether you’re seeking thrilling suspense, alluring mystery, or fast-paced sci-fi action, the best Dean Koontz books will grip you with every word.
 As the creator of many New York Times #1 Bestsellers, Dean Koontz is one of the most popular authors.

 Dean Koontz’s books are known for a mix of reality and paranoid perception with twisted fantasies.
 In many of his books, the main characters suffer from traumatic childhood experiences.
 His books are mostly intense thrillers with strong mystery elements and published under his own name.
 His most famous novel series include “Odd Thomas” and “Dragon Tears,” which are included in our list of the best Dean Koontz book to read.